Skip to main content

 Embolization

 During embolization, substances are injected into an artery to try to block the blood flow to cancer cells, causing them to die.
-This may be used for larger tumors (up to 5cm or 2 inches across) in the liver.
+This may be used for larger tumors (up to 5 cm across; almost 2 inches) in the liver.

 There are 3 main types of embolization:

-• Radioembolization combines embolization with radiation therapy.
-In the United States, this is done by injecting small radioactive beads (called microspheres) into the hepatic artery.
+• Radioembolization (also known as transarterial radioembolization or TARE) combines embolization with radiation therapy.
+This is done by injecting small beads,called microspheres that are tagged with a radioactive substance (yttrium-90) into the hepatic artery.
 The beads lodge in the blood vessels near the tumor, where they give off small amounts of radiation to the tumor site for several days.
 Since the radiation travels a very short distance, its effects are limited mainly to the tumor.

 Side effects of embolization